 Megan Robinson, Executive Director

-Prior to joining The Collider team, Megan was a Strategy and Management Consultant at LMI Consulting, Inc., a nonprofit consultancy, and was the program and policy analyst for the Deputy Director of NOAA’s National Centers for Environmental Information.
+Prior to joining The Collider team, Megan was a Strategy and Management Consultant at LMI Consulting, Inc., a nonprofit consultancy, and was the Program and Policy Analyst for the Deputy Director of NOAA’s National Centers for Environmental Information.

 Megan also serves on the board of The RUN828 Foundation, a nonprofit working to promote healthy, active, outdoor opportunities for individuals and families in Western North Carolina.
 She is a member of Leadership Asheville 36.

 Kathi M. Petersen, Director of Communications

 Kathi Petersen oversees internal and external communications for The Collider and serves as the organization’s media and speaker’s bureau contact.
 Prior to joining The Collider, Kathi served as Executive Director of Operations and Senior VP of Corporate & Public Relations for the 23-county economic development commission AdvantageWest, whose programs included entrepreneurial funding and development, the green and clean-tech economy, food and natural products, and advanced manufacturing, among others.

 Leah Donatelli, ClimateCon Project Manager & Events Manager

 Leah earned a degree in Interdisciplinary Studies with a focus in design, business, and entrepreneurship from Appalachian State University and has served as a wedding planner for the past three years.
 Before joining The Collider, Leah worked in Asheville with the advertising agency, Market Connections, as Special Projects Coordinator in the PR department, focused in communications and event coordination.